Sports and outdoor activities, survey on living conditions

 |Exercised at a gym||30.8|

 |Participated in a sports competition||5.0|

 |Exercise for better health - strongly agree||84.5|

 |Exercise to get fresh air and enjoy nature - strongly agree||68.1|

 About the statistics

-The statistics cover participation in outdoor activities and exercise activities, such as hiking, fishing, jogging, team sports and yoga.
+The statistics cover participation in outdoor activities and exercise activities, such as hiking, fishing, jogging, team sports and yoga, for persons 16 years and older.
 The statistics is based on the Survey on Living Conditions EU-SILC.

 Sports and physical activity

 Questions on different sports and physical activities are not given to those who answer that they never exercise.
 These are coded as not engaged in any of the physical activities or sports.